-- In a mixing bowl, combine all ingredients except for salmon.
+- In a mixing bowl, combine all of the ingredients except for salmon.

-- Slather the salmon fillets in the marinade, then marinate in the fridge for 15 - 20 minutes.
+- Slather the marinade onto the salmon fillets then marinate in the fridge for 15 - 20 minutes.

 - Preheat the air fryer to 400 degrees.
 If you're cooking in an oven, see notes below.